pferreirafabricio/dev-freelas/README.md

 </p>

 ## :open_book: About
-This project is a a simple RESTful API for...
+This project is a simple RESTful API for control freelance projects.
+Made for studies purposes, this API uses Clean Architecture, MediatR, Dependency Injection, Unit Testing, Authentication, Authorization and so many more concepts.

 ## :bricks: This project was built with:
 - [C#](https://docs.microsoft.com/en-us/dotnet/csharp/)